mrazomej/phd/docs/src/chapter_05/section_04_moment_cme.md

 In this case since the term on the right-hand side of the equation is multiplied by $m'$, starting the sum over $m'$ from 0 rather than from 1 will not affect the result since this factor will not contribute to the total sum.
-Nevertheless this is useful since our definition of a moment from requires the sum to start at zero.
+Nevertheless this is useful since our definition of a moment from Eq. $\ref{eq:mom_def}$ requires the sum to start at zero.
 This means that we can rewrite this term as
 \begin{equation}
 \mathbf{\Gamma}_m \sum_{m' = 1}^\infty m' \sum_p
 (m' - 1)^x p^y \mathbf{P}(m', p) =